 The best measures encourage behaviour that enhances the achievement of strategic goals.
-When both lead and lag measures are used together, future performance can be predicted.
+When both lead and lag measures are used together, forecasts for future performance are more reliable.

 One of the most challenging areas for KPI development is human resource management.
 We know that highly motivated people underpin productivity and growth – they help the workplace buzz with energy and are magnets to the brightest and the best – but what are the measures which will encourage this?